dailymotion/hands-on-diagnosing-golang-apps/pprof-profiles/README.md

 The `Flame Graph` view is very good to have a good overview:

 ![heap Flame Graph View](heap-flame-graph.png)

+It shows the "inversed stack trace", with each frame (element) width representing the relative memory size used/allocated from it.
+So the wider the element, the more memory it is using (or had allocated, depending on the selected metrics).
+And you can click on any element to "zoom in" that part of the stack.

 So far we analyzed a heap profile, but it work the same way for CPU profiles and goroutine profiles.